Tungiasis

 Tungiasis causes skin inflammation, severe pain, itching, and a lesion at the site of infection that is characterized by a black dot at the center of a swollen red lesion, surrounded by what looks like a white halo.
 Desquamation of the skin is always seen, especially after the flea expands during hypertrophy.

 As of 2009, tungiasis is present worldwide in 88 countries with varying degrees of incidence.
 This disease is of special public health concern in highly endemic areas such as Nigeria, Trinidad and Tobago, and Brazil, where its prevalence, especially in poor communities, has been known to approach 50%.

 The chigoe flea is properly classified as a member of the order Siphonaptera as it is a flea.
 Although commonly referred to as chiggers, true chiggers are mites, which are minute arachnids.
 Mites penetrate the skin and feed on skin cells that are broken down by an enzyme they secrete from their mouthparts, but they do not lay eggs in the host as T. penetrans does.
 Moreover, in mites, the adult and the larval forms both feed on other animals.
 This is not the case with T. penetrans, as only the adults feed on mammals and it is only the female that stays attached to the host.

 Tunga penetrans is also known by the following names: chigoe flea, sand flea, nigua, chigger flea, jigger flea, bicho de pé, pico, sikka, kuti, and piqui, among many others.

+Another species of Tunga, T. trimamillata causes tungiasis in Ecuador and Peru.